 “Protein is also a key area – we see protein everywhere, both animal and non-animal protein enriched food products.
 You find everything from muesli to beverages enriched with protein.
 So for us at Gelita, it is really a mega trend and a great opportunity for many of our animal-based products.”

 According to Dr. Konert, there are some trends that will remain niche and others that will be present in the food industry for a long time.
 “In China, for instance, nobody is talking about vegetarianism.
 In India, you have many people who don’t eat meat because of their religion.
-In South Africa and Mexico, nothing is vegetarian and in Europe, it’s also perse.
+In South Africa and Mexico, nothing is vegetarian and in Europe, it’s also diverse.
 Germany has a lot of vegetarian food innovation, but then if you go to France, Italy and other European markets, it’s not even really there.
 So my opinion is that it is really just a trend – a niche – but not a mainstream trend.”

 Traceability has gone beyond a mere trend, however.
 “Raw material traceability is a must, also because it is the predominant to make edible and pharmaceutical gelatin,” he confirms.